sensu/sensu-docs/content/sensu-go/6.6/operations/deploy-sensu/deployment-architecture.md

 *<p style="text-align:center">Single Sensu Go backend or standalone architecture</p>*

-You can reconfigure a single backend as a member of a cluster, but this operation is destructive: it requires destroying the existing database.
+You can reconfigure a single backend as a member of a cluster, but this operation requires destroying the existing database.

-The single backend (standalone) architecture may be a good fit for small- to medium-sized deployments (such as monitoring a remote office or datacenter), deploying alongside individual auto-scaling groups, or in various segments of a logical environment spanning multiple cloud providers.
+The single backend (standalone) architecture may be a good fit for small- to medium-sized deployments (such as monitoring a remote office or datacenter), deploying alongside individual auto-scaling groups, or deploying in various segments of a logical environment spanning multiple cloud providers.

 For example, in environments with unreliable WAN connectivity, having agents connect to a local backend may be more reliable than having agents connect over WAN or VPN tunnel to a backend running in a central location.